-The tool is based on X-rays of the hand skeleton and teeth, which were also components of the system used in Norway until recently.
-What is new is that the best documented methods for staging development have been selected, all available scientific studies on these stages collated, and finally a mathematical model has been constructed that makes it possible to combine hand and tooth results.
+The tool is based on radiographs of the hand-wrist skeleton (hand) and teeth, which were also components of the system used in Norway before the development of BioAlder.
+Here, we have selected the best documented methods for staging development, collated all available scientific studies on these stages, and finally constructed a mathematical model has been that makes it possible to combine hand and tooth results.
 To the best of our knowledge, the system is the first of its kind.

-The tool has been optimised for assessing the age of young asylum-seekers, and cannot be used indiscriminately in other connections.
-The systematic reviews are under the process of being published internationally.
-The mathematical modelling forming the basis for the tool is published (5).

-Some discretionary decisions have to be made in connection with any developments.
+BioAlder has been optimised for assessing the age in asylum cases where there is doubt whether a person is under 18 years of age, and cannot be used indiscriminately in other connections.
+Some discretionary decisions had to be made, as is the case for any modelling and development of prediction models.
 In the work on this tool, the primary aim of the discretionary decisions taken was to prevent children being classified as adults, and the secondary aim to prevent adults being classified as children.
-That is the reason why the tool may not be suitable to determine age in other settings, e.g trafficking.
+That is the reason why the tool may not be suitable to determine age in other settings (e.g. in "trafficking" or criminal cases where the posed question might be different).